AzizDhaouadi/Data-Journal/src/content/posts/track-gravity-forms-with-google-tag-manager.md

       form.submit();
     } else {
       console.error(
         "Form validation failed.
-Either email is empty or select value is not valid."
+Either email is empty or select value is not valid.", );
-      );
     }
   });